Kaizen Teaching School Alliance

 Candidates are expected to teach a short lesson in the subject they have applied for which they will be given a topic for in advance in order to prepare.
 The lesson is used to judge candidates capacity to train to teach and is not judged using the same standards as a qualified teacher.

-Candidates are also expected to complete a literacy assessment and subject assessment at interview.
+Candidates are also expected to complete a literacy assessment and numeracy assessment at interview.

 All candidates are expected to bring identification and qualification documentation to interview.
 The interview invitation letter will detail the documentation required for each candidate.

-If you are successful at interview further conditions such as a successful Disclosure and Barring Service (DBS) check, 10 days school experience and successful Skills Tests may be applied prior to you beginning your training.
+If you are successful at interview further conditions such as a successful Disclosure and Barring Service (DBS) check and school experience may be applied before you begin the course.

 How school placements work